How often do you see your dog playing with bugs and spiders, sniffing them, and the next thing you know, your dog is already munching them?

-Eating bugs or spiders by dogs is utterly normal.
-It’s not harmful to a dog to devour upon an insect.
+Yes, it’s not harmful to a dog to devour an insect.

-To know more about why your dog plays with bugs and spiders, continue reading.
+Continue reading to learn more about your dog playing with bugs and spiders.

 Why Do Dogs Play With Spiders?

-Dogs playing with spiders can be for ample reasons.
-Although that sounds gross, some dogs do eat spiders.
+Although it sounds gross, some dogs do eat spiders.

-The main reason that drives such consumption is their curiosity to explore new things, play or make new friends.
-Some other reasons why a dog would want to play with spiders are as follows.
+The main reason it happens is their curiosity to explore new things, play or make new friends.

 In either case, dogs can be attracted to these tiny critters out of a playful desire or curiosity.